-- 10. We acknowledge that democracy, good governance and the rule of law, at the national and international levels, as well as an enabling environment are essential for sustainable development, including sustained and inclusive economic growth, social development, environmental protection and the eradication of poverty and hunger.
-We reaffirm that to achieve our sustainable development goals we need institutions at all levels that are effective, transparent, accountable and democratic. - 11.
-We reaffirm our commitment to strengthening international cooperation to address the persistent challenges related to sustainable development for all, in particular in developing countries.
-In this regard, we reaffirm the need to achieve economic stability and sustained economic growth, promotion of social equity, and protection of the environment, while enhancing gender equality and women's empowerment, and equal opportunities for all, and the protection, survival and development of children to their full potential, including through education. - 12.
-We resolve to take urgent action to achieve sustainable development.
+- 12. We resolve to take urgent action to achieve sustainable development.
 We therefore renew our commitment to sustainable development, assessing the progress to date and the remaining gaps in the implementation of the outcomes of the major summits on sustainable development and addressing new and emerging challenges.
-We express our determination to address the themes of the Conference, namely a green economy in the context of sustainable development and poverty eradication, and the institutional framework for sustainable development. - 13.
-We recognize that people's opportunities to influence their lives and future, participate in decision making and voice their concerns are fundamental for sustainable development.
+We express our determination to address the themes of the United Nations Conference on Sustainable Development, namely, a green economy in the context of sustainable development and poverty eradication, and the institutional framework for sustainable development. - 13.
+We recognize that opportunities for people to influence their lives and future, participate in decision-making and voice their concerns are fundamental for sustainable development.
 We underscore that sustainable development requires concrete and urgent action.
-It can only be achieved with a broad alliance of people, governments, civil society and private sector, all working together to secure the future we want for present and future generations.
+It can only be achieved with a broad alliance of people, governments, civil society and the private sector, all working together to secure the future we want for present and future generations.

 II.
-Renewing Political Commitment
+Renewing political commitment

-A. Reaffirming Rio principles and past action plans
+A. Reaffirming the Rio Principles and past action plans

-- 14. We recall the Stockholm Declaration of the United Nations Conference on the Human Environment adopted at Stockholm on 16 June 1972. - 15.
-We reaffirm all the principles of the Rio Declaration on Environment and Development, including, inter alia, the principle of common but differentiated responsibilities, as set out in Principle 7 of the Rio Declaration. - 16.
-We reaffirm our commitment to fully implement the Rio Declaration on Environment and Development, Agenda 21, the Programme for the Further Implementation of Agenda 21, the Plan of Implementation of the World Summit on Sustainable Development (Johannesburg Declaration on Sustainable Development and the Plan of Implementation) of the World Summit on Sustainable Development, the Barbados Programme of Action and the Mauritius Strategy for Implementation.
-We also reaffirm our commitment to the full implementation of the Istanbul Programme of Action for Least Developed Countries (IPOA), the Almaty Programme of Action for Landlocked Developing Countries, the Political declaration on Africa's development needs, and the New Partnership for Africa's Development.
-We recall as well our commitments in the outcomes of all the major United Nations conferences and summits in the economic, social and environmental fields, including the UN Millennium Declaration and the 2005 World Summit outcome, the Monterrey Consensus and the Doha Declaration on Financing for Development, the outcome document of the High-Level Plenary Meeting of the UN General Assembly on the MDGs, the Programme of Action of the International Conference on Population and Development, the Key Actions for Further Implementation of the Programme of Action, and the Beijing Declaration and Platform for Action.
+- 14. We recall the Declaration of the United Nations Conference on the Human Environment, adopted at Stockholm on 16 June 1972.2 - 15.
+We reaffirm all the principles of the Rio Declaration on Environment and Development, 3 including, inter alia, the principle of common but differentiated responsibilities, as set out in principle 7 thereof. - 16.
+We reaffirm our commitment to fully implement the Rio Declaration, Agenda 21,4 the Programme for the Further Implementation of Agenda 21,5 the Plan of Implementation of the World Summit on Sustainable Development (Johannesburg Plan of Implementation) 6 and the Johannesburg Declaration on Sustainable Development,7 the Programme of Action for the Sustainable Development of Small Island Developing States (Barbados Programme of Action) 8 and the Mauritius Strategy for the Further Implementation of the Programme of Action for the